-Since the early 1980s, Louis Vuitton has included date codes with its bags.
+Since the early 1980s, Louis Vuitton has included date codes with its bags, small leather goods, and most accessories.
 These are not considered serial numbers and are not used for the purpose of verifying authenticity.
 Rather, these are date codes consisting of letters and numbers (or in the case of older bags, simply numbers) that identify the date and location the bag was manufactured.
+Date codes for hard-sided pieces; however, such as trunks or structured suitcases, typically include more than four digits.
 The letters in the date code correspond to the country in which the bag was made and the numbers correspond the date.
 Refer to the handy guide below to help you decipher what your bag’s date code means.
 This can be particularly helpful when considering purchasing a vintage or used Louis Vuitton bag.

 Note that unlike brands such as Chanel, Louis Vuitton does not include (and has not historically included) authenticity cards with its handbags.